History Files

 Unlike the people of the Bilolissya, the newcomers stayed here for a longer period, until the middle of the Preboreal (about 8000-7100 BC).
 Throughout this period they preserved their mode of life based on the collective hunting of reindeer.
 The flint industry of most sites displays traits from both traditions of tool processing, Bilolissya included.

 It seems likely that it was their traditional hunting and gathering economy which caused the transmigration of part of the Molodova culture from the Middle Dniester to the Crimean foothills at the end of the Younger Dryas.
-Later, at the crossover between the Preboreal and the Boreal (around 7100 BC), the same situation can be presumed to have existed for the appearance of the Komornica and Janislavice tradition in the Ukrainian Polissya region.
+Later, at the crossover between the Preboreal and the Boreal (around 7100 BC), the same situation can be presumed to have existed for the appearance of the Komornica and Janislavice traditions in the Ukrainian Polissya region.

 Mesolithic stone tools